kensanata/just-halberds/Knives.md

 | 5   | Distract | Tactics   | Oratory     | Behavior  |
 | 6   | Pick     | Singing   | Trading     | Tinker    |

+Players can also [increase their status](#status-increase) by doing appropriate deeds.

 ## Adventurer’s Life

 If you want to do something and the outcome is uncertain, discuss with